lucasocon/openweather/README.md

 ## Contributing

-Be free to report and send your pull request
+Be free to report and send your pull request.

 Bug reports and pull requests are welcome on GitHub at https://github.com/lucasocon/openweather.

 Contributors:

-Lucas Ocon (lucasocon)
+* Lucas Ocon (lucasocon)

 ## License